 9 – Get to know the Baleia Jubarte Project

 Baleia Jubarte means humpback whale.
 The species was almost instigated because of the hunt until it was forbidden in the 60s in Brasil.
-With conservation projects, in 2014 the population of humpback whale in Brasil was practically restored.
+With conservation projects, in 2014 the humpback whale population in Brazil was practically restored.

-The Projeto Baleia Jubarte has more than 30 years and was created to study and protect those whales.
+The Projeto Baleia Jubarte existed for more than 30 years and was created to study and protect those whales.
 Nowadays, they have three fronts: source, education, and conservation politics.

 Itacaré is one of the regions where it is possible to see this whale.
-The project arrived in the city in 2005, and since 2020 it counts with a space in Ponta do Xaréu offering an environment education, with humpback whale replica, bones, and interactive panels.
+The project arrived in the city in 2005, and since 2020 it counts with a space in Ponta do Xaréu offering environment education with a humpback whale replica, bones, and interactive panels.

 Hours: open space, 24h | Guided visit from Wednesday to Sunday, 10 a.m to 6 p.m.